paulvt/plemp-node/README.md

 Features
 --------

+* Adding content by means of typing/pasting text
-* Uploading of image files
+* Uploading of image/music/video/code/text files
 * (Re)arranging of the files (not yet persistent cross sessions)
 * Some visual effects for eye candy purposes

 The following feature are planned but have not been ported from the previous Camping/Ruby application yet:

-* Support for music/video/code/text files
-* Adding content by means of pasting text
 * Syntax highlighting of source code files
 * Distributed management of the arrangement, i.e. everybody viewing the Plemp page will (with some delay) see the same arrangement